dannyhlee/DanMan/Databricks-bigdata-uda-deltalake.md

 #### What is BI Integration?

+Provides integrations to easily connect popular BI tools such as Power BI, tableau, QlikQ, looker, TIBCO, SQL Workbench/J to Databricks clusters and SQL endpoints.
+This allows the BI tools to use the power Databricks to analyse their data and prepare reports and visualzaiotns.

 #### What is Enterprise Cloud Service?

 #### What parts make up a Delta Lake Lakehouse?